kksgandhi/personal_site/coherentism todo.md

 I do philosophy because I want the beauty of different perspectives.
 But if I want that, why not just seek the beauty from talking to other people.

-The tissue game, the arm wrestling game, and the points game??

 games are inacessible

 Don't use games for education